 It’s not just that starters typically take less time to prepare, often requiring little to no cooking.
 They’re lighter, which is always welcome in the warmer months, and one particular suggestion spotlights a produce (some call it a fruit, others veg) at its seasonal best.

 Canadian summers fly by; on that we all can agree.
 Let’s get out of the kitchen and onto the balcony or deck while we can.
-After all, Labour Day is (gulp) on the horizon, and those pesky back-to-school ads are airing in earnest.
-Can Halloween costumes at Dollarama be far behind?
+After all, with Labour Day behind us, Halloween costumes at Dollarama aren’t far behind.